 In June 2018, I was diagnosed with cancer.
-The thought of having cancer never really crossed my mind until a large tumor was found in my abdomen during a routine visit to my primary care physician.
+The possibility of having cancer never really crossed my mind until a large tumor was found in my abdomen during a routine visit to my primary care physician.
 You never know how you are going to react to something until it happens to you.
 You can tell yourself you would be brave and you wouldn’t cry, but you never know.

-It helps to talk to someone who has been through it, so here’s my advice for people who were just diagnosed with cancer.
+It helps to talk to someone who has been through it.
+So, here’s my advice for people who were just diagnosed with cancer.
 These are the things I wish I would have known right after I was diagnosed.

 1. Avoid Reading About Your Condition Online

-For the Love of Betty White, Ignore Dr. Google
+For the Love of Betty White, Ignore Dr. Google!

 The main mistake I made right after my diagnosis was searching my condition on Google, reading whatever results popped up, and immediately feeling like I had just two days to live.
 When I told those close to me about this, all of them acted like it was a no-brainer to put Dr. Google on permanent mute.
 I didn’t know to do this, and I paid the price.

-The only people you should ask about your medical condition is your medical team.
+The only people you should ask about your medical condition are your medical team.
 If you don't think you can trust them, ask for a referral to a different doctor.
 Emotional support is best found in real life from people you know and trust.
 I'm not saying you can’t reach out to people on social media, but make sure you know them or that they are vetted by someone you know and trust.

 Research Your Medical Team Instead